 - (New students) Activate your default computer accounts.

-- Consult with your advisor and fill out an initial Plan of Study (PDF).
-This plan will be updated throughout your journey through the program.
+- For new students, the Graduate Program Director will assist you in filling out an initial Plan of Study (PDF).
+This plan may be updated throughout your journey through the program.

-- Pick your classes based on the Graduate School Bulletin and the current course offering.
+- Pick your classes based on the Graduate School Catalog and the current course offering.

 - Read the instructions (PDF) and register for your classes online through UNCGenie.